datacarpentry/image-processing/setup.md

 1. Download and install the latest [Anaconda distribution](https://www.anaconda.com/distribution/) for your operating system.
 Make sure to choose the Python 3 version (as opposed to the one with Python 2).
+If you wish to use an existing installation, be sure to upgrade your scikit-image to at least 0.19.
+   You can upgrade to the latest scikit-image using the shell command that follows.

+   > ## Updating scikit-image in an existing Anaconda distribution
+   >
+   > ~~~
+   > conda upgrade -y scikit-image
+   > ~~~
+   > {: .language-shell}
+   {: .callout}

 2. This lesson uses Matplotlib features to display images, and some interactive features will be valuable.
 To enable the interactive